Fat Transfer In San Francisco

 About the Procedure

 The fat transfer procedure is known as autologous fat transplantation or microlipoinjection.
 It involves extracting fat cells from the patient’s abdomen, thighs, buttocks or elsewhere and reinjecting them beneath the skin of the face.
-Fat is usually used to fill in cheeks or laugh lines between the nose and mouth, to correct skin depressions or indentations, to minimize forehead wrinkles and to enhance lips.
+Fat is usually used to fill in cheeks or laugh lines between the nose and mouth, to improve skin depressions or indentations, to minimize forehead wrinkles and to enhance lips.*

 After both the donor and recipient sites are cleansed and treated with a local anesthesia, the fat is withdrawn using a syringe with a large-bore needle or a cannula, which is attached to a suction device.
 The withdrawn fat is prepared and injected into the recipient site with a needle.
 Sometimes an adhesive bandage is applied over the injection site.